LewisAJones/LBG-GPM-choice/README.md

 The workflow and documentation for data analysis can be found in: `/R/run_analysis.R`.

-The workflow for data visualisation can be found in: `/R/generate_figures.R`.

 Documentation and comments relating to the workflow can be found within the aforementioned scripts, as well as the relevant subscripts.